Frequently Asked Questions

 Christianity is a big tent.
 There is room for a variety of views on many secondary doctrines such as baptism, predestination, and eschatology.
 There is even room for difference of opinion on evolution.
 Many sincere Christians (indeed, the majority of Christians worldwide) accept evolution as at least part of the way God brought about the variety of life on earth.
 It is part of our communion as the people of God, united in Christ, that we respect differences of opinion on secondary issues.

-Novare Science & Math has a subsidiary imprint called Centripetal Press.
-The same quality science presentation and graphics with all religious references removed are published and sold through that channel.
+Novare Science has an imprint called Centripetal Press.
+The same quality science presentation and graphics with religious references removed are published and sold through that channel.

 Also, several of our resources do not make religious references including The Student Lab Report Handbook, Science for Every Teacher, Favorite Experiments in Physics and Physical Science and our two Chemistry Experiment manuals.

 This is one thing that is very different about Novare materials from what teachers are used to.
 We only provide official answers to calculation questions on the Resource CDs.
+[As of January 2020, physical CDs have been discontinued and all resources are distributed by digital download].
 While it may seem a great inconvenience to teachers or graders, it is an essential aspect of mastery-learning.

 One of the defunct study methods common among 6-12th grade science students today is a result of exercises and test questions that encourage students to memorize a “correct” answer and regurgitate it on demand.
 This happens with simple vocabulary definitions, fill-in-the-blank style questions, and other typical verbal questions that focus more on ease of grading than on student learning.
 The problem is, this is not real learning.
 It is the Cram-Pass-Forget Cycle.
 Students will quickly forget superficially memorized answers.
 Such a method designed for the teacher’s convenience.
 It is not designed to maximize the student’s learning opportunity.